Thuggonaut/42IC_Exams/README.md

 	3. `int start` to tract first character
 	4. `int flag` which = `start` to keep track of the last word. `0` implies the end of the string.
 	5. Make sure the `\0` isn't printed.

+## rostring
+- Account for:
+	1. `malloc` first word to print last
+		- Length of first word
+	2. Temp variables for original string and for first word to preserve pointers and be able to iterate **NOTE: Order of executions**
+	3. Skip leading whitespace and "discard"
+	4. Check for first word and length
+	5. Iterate through remaining string, and again, caution re order of conditions
+		- for an word ending character, print 1 space, remember the '\0' at end of string, need space also
+		- else write the character as is
+	6. Print the first word

+## ft_split
+- Account for:
+	1. `count_words()`
+	2. `*word_cpy()`
+	3. `ft_split()`
+		-